apolitical/impl-display-for-vec/README.md

 }
 ```

 Notice, we no longer need the `.0` when getting an iterator.
-The iter function only needs a
+The `iter` function only needs a
-reference to the vector, it does not need ownership so this is perfect.
+reference to the vector, it does not need ownership of it, so this works well.

-Creating our User object now needs the newtype wrapper to go back in, but we can now treat albums
+Our User object now needs the newtype wrapper to go back in, but we can now treat albums
 as both a Albums type and a `&Vec<Album>` type.

 ```rust